i2b2: Informatics for Integrating Biology and the Bedside

 - To explore existing clinical data, conduct descriptive analyses, and inform new research hypotheses.

-The UF&Shands i2b2 system gives users the ability to formulate complex queries on clinical data using a simple graphical user interface and a set of well-defined patient characteristics.
-For example, an investigator planning a clinical trial may ask a question like: “How many patients between the ages of 40 and 65 with low back pain have been seen in the UF&Shands system in the last year and have consented to be re-contacted about possible research participation?”
+The UF Health i2b2 system gives users the ability to formulate complex queries on clinical data using a simple graphical user interface and a set of well-defined patient characteristics.
+For example, an investigator planning a clinical trial may ask a question like: “How many patients between the ages of 40 and 65 with low back pain have been seen in the UF Health system in the last year and have consented to be re-contacted about possible research participation?”
 The i2b2 data environment contains patient demographics, diagnoses, procedures, select laboratory results, pain scores, inpatient and outpatient encounter characteristics, Biorepository specimen availability, Personalized Medicine Program data, Consent2Share data, and other variables.
 New data elements are being added to i2b2 on a monthly basis.